Rating Quality of Diverse Time Series Data by Meta-learning from LLM Judgment: Related Works

-\partitle{Time Series Data Quality Estimation} Several studies have attempted to adapt influence functions and Shapley values to the TS context.
-For example, ~\citet{zhang2024timeinf} proposes a time-aware influence function that preserves temporal dependencies and estimates the importance of TS segments. ~\citet{wang2024channel} further extends this to multivariate TS by introducing channel-level gradient approximations to capture the contribution of individual dimensions.
-On the Shapley side, ~\citet{nayebi2023windowshap} employs windowing techniques (e.g., sliding windows) to decompose long sequences and apply Shapley computations at the block level. ~\citet{cheng2025unifying} has embedded Shapley computations into TS Transformer training loops to produce simultaneous forecasts and explanations.
-However, most of these approaches rely on assumptions of distributional homogeneity and fixed model representations, overlooking the fact that time series data often comes from heterogeneous domains (e.g., healthcare, finance, weather).
-Such domain diversity introduces significant distribution shifts that can affect the generalizability of quality estimation methods~\cite{sun2024caudits}.
-To address this limitation, our work proposes a unified and domain-adaptive solution to TS quality rating via meta-learning.
+\partitle{Time Series Data Quality Estimation} Several studies have attempted to adapt influence functions and Shapley values to the TS data.
+For example, ~\citet{zhang2024timeinf} proposes a time-aware influence function that preserves temporal dependencies and estimates the importance of TS segments. ~\citet{wang2024channel} further extends this to multivariate TS by introducing channel-level gradient approximations to capture the contribution of individual dimensions. ~\citet{nayebi2023windowshap} employs windowing techniques (e.g., sliding windows) to decompose long sequences and apply Shapley computations at the block level. ~\citet{cheng2025unifying} has embedded Shapley computations into TS Transformer training loops to produce simultaneous forecasts and explanations.
+However, most of these approaches rely on assumptions of distributional homogeneity and fixed model representations, overlooking the fact that TS data often come from heterogeneous domains (e.g., healthcare, finance, weather).
+Such domain diversity introduces significant distribution shifts that can affect the generalizability of quality estimation methods~\citep{sun2024caudits}.
+To address this limitation, our work proposes a unified and domain-adaptive solution to TS quality rating via LLM-integrated meta-learning.